CR O-Rings (Neoprene / Chloroprene)

 Overview

-Chloroprene Rubber (CR), widely known by the DuPont trademark Neoprene, is a versatile synthetic elastomer that bridges the gap between general-purpose and specialty sealing materials.
-CR offers good resistance to weathering, ozone, and refrigeration gases, combined with moderate oil and flame resistance.
+Chloroprene Rubber (CR), also known as neoprene rubber and widely searched as chloroprene o rings, is a versatile synthetic elastomer that bridges the gap between general-purpose and specialty sealing materials.
+CR offers good resistance to weathering, ozone, and refrigeration gases, combined with moderate oil resistance and inherent flame retardance.

 Material Properties